-You can also use it on its own to manually add activities and track distance covered with your smartphone’s GPS.
-However, if you want to take full advantage of it, you’ll definitely also need at least a fitness band to track steps.
+You can also use it on its own to manually add activities and track the distance covered with your smartphone’s GPS.
+However, if you want to take full advantage of it, you’ll definitely also need at least a fitness band to track your steps.

 What Are Google Fit Heart Points?

 You get a heart point for every intense activity that you perform.
 So, that’s a solid way of tracking how often you’re active throughout the week, month, or year.

 To be more precise, Google Fit awards one heart point for moderate activities and two heart points for intense ones.
 However, keep in mind that these readings do not depend on heart rate readings.

 What Devices Are Compatible With Google Fit?

 As you already saw, pretty much all devices that have to do with fitness and have an app are fully compatible with Google Fit gadgets.

 Smartwatches, fitness trackers, smart scales, heart rate trackers, and anything like that.
 It should work just fine.

 Is Google Fit Free?

 The app itself is free.
 The only thing you have to pay for are 3rd party devices such as smartwatches or smart scales.